webctor/disney-dogs-api/README.md

 We provide you with a starter Spring Boot project.
 The project is already configured go use Spring MVC and talks to an in memory HSQLDB to store the results.
 Jackson is already included to provide JSON serialization and deserialization.

-The Spring Boot Started Test module is included to facilitate both unit and integration tests.
+The Spring Boot Starter Test module is included to facilitate both unit and integration tests.

 Please follow these steps: